The Collaborative Book

 For better or for worse, live iteration frees authors from their private writing cells; the audience becomes directly engaged with the process.
 Writers no longer have to hold their breath for years as their work is written, edited and finally published to find out if their book has legs.
 In turn they can be more brazen and spelunk down literary caves that would have hitherto been too risky.
 The vast exposure brought by digital media also means that those risky niche topics can find their niche audiences.

-The impact on storytelling is subtle.
-It may not change the writing's core ethos.
+The core ethos of why someone writes does not necessarily change.
 And the final form of the output (paragraphs, chapters, etc) may not feel so different from digitized editions of printed books.
-What does change, however, is the very process of creation: the movement from idea to text to reader.
-It may not be as overt as flying text, embedded movies and interactive chapters, but it is having a far more profound impact on the words we read.
+But what does change is the very process of creation: the movement from idea to text to reader.
+It may not be as flashy as flying text, embedded movies and interactive chapters, but it is having a far more profound impact on the words we read.